-U.S. reconnaissance missions have been the cause of the most serious Sino-U.S. military incidents over the past decade, and are likely to be the basis of the next military incident with China.
+U.S. reconnaissance missions have triggered the most serious Sino-U.S. military incidents over the past decade, and could easily be the basis of the next military incident with China.
 Between March and May 2009, Washington was presented with a series of aggressive Chinese actions against two civilian-manned U.S. Navy ocean surveillance ships (USNS Impeccable in the South China Sea and USNS Victorious in the Yellow Sea) operating in international waters but within China's EEZ.

-There are fundamental disagreements between China and the United States over what military activities are permitted by UNCLOS in China's, or any nation's, 200-nm EEZ.
+There are fundamental disagreements between China and the United States over what military activities are permitted by UNCLOS in China's, or any nation's, 200nm EEZ.
 The United States believes that nothing in UNCLOS or state practice changes the right of any nation's military forces to conduct military activities in EEZs without first notifying the coastal state and gaining its consent.
-China disagrees; it claims that any nation that undertakes reconnaissance activities in China's EEZ without having notified China and gaining its permission is in violation of Chinese domestic law and international law.17
+China disagrees; it claims that any nation that undertakes reconnaissance activities in China's EEZ without having notified China and gaining its permission is in violation of Chinese domestic law and international law.16